pbsmyth/command-line/frontmatter.md

 To complete the workshop, you will need:

 - A plain text editor, such as [VS Code](https://github.com/GC-DRI/install/blob/master/sections/vscode.md) installed
 - To know what operating system you're using.
 If you are on a Mac, you will be using your Terminal.
-If you're using Windows, you won't be using its own non-UNIX version of the command line.
-You will need to install Git Bash, following [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md), so that we can work in the cross-platform Unix command line for this session.
+If you're using Windows, you will need to install Git Bash, following [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md), so that we can work in the cross-platform Unix command line for this session.

 ## Contexts